SEO for real estate agents: Content, Real estate keywords for SEO, and more

 With local SEO and SEO in general, an important procedure to implement in your SEO strategy for real estate agents is link building through gaining relevant and quality backlinks.

 Backlinks are like a vote of confidence from other websites.
-Google views the backlinks gained as trust signals which can help boost your website’s online domain and page authority within your blog content’s niche.
+Google views the backlinks gained as trust signals which can help boost your real estate website SEO online domain and page authority within your blog content’s niche.

 Some of the proven methods to gaining quality backlinks are through appearing in online press/PR, being a guest blogger on guest articles, producing consistent quality content that’s sharable, having a presence in online real estate directories (which we will cover more below), and more.